 Public access venues provide an arena for people to connect with their friends and family.
-Given that more than 9% of the population in the Philippines (over 8 million Filipinos) are working abroad, this in-depth study will explore how public access venues in the Philippines are used by families left behind by Filipinos working overseas.
-Areas of investigation will include looking at the impact of these public access technologies on their economic well-being, their social networks, and eventually their decision to either migrate away or stay in their communities.
+Given that more than 9% of the population in the Philippines (over 8 million Filipinos) are working abroad, this in-depth study explored how public access venues in the Philippines are used by families left behind by Filipinos working overseas.
+Areas of investigation included looking at the impact of these public access technologies on their economic well-being, their social networks, and eventually their decision to either migrate away or stay in their communities.

-Led by Erwin Alampay of the National College of Public Administration and Governance at the University of the Philippines, this in-depth study intends to answer the following research questions:
+Led by Erwin Alampay of the National College of Public Administration and Governance at the University of the Philippines, this in-depth study intended to answer the following research questions:

 - What ICT-related government and non-governmental programs and interventions exist among government and non-governmental organizations aimed at strengthening the support of both migrant workers and their families?

 - How effective are public access venues at providing access to e-services for migrant workers and their families?
 What interpersonal communication services does it provide to make communication possible?

 - What is the comparative impact on dispersed families using different combinations of communication and information access services?

 The central hypotheses of this in-depth study on interpersonal communication include:

 - Public access venues are important to the provision of interpersonal communication to dispersed families.